 Here is a Summary of Our Key Findings:

-6. Title tags between 15 to 40 characters have the highest CTR.
-According to our data, pages with a title tag length between 15 and 40 characters have an 8.6% higher CTR compared to those that are outside of that range.
+6. Title tags between 40 to 60 characters have the highest CTR.
+According to our data, pages with a title tag length between 40 and 60 characters have a TK% higher CTR compared to those that are outside of that range.

-7. URLs that contain a keyword have a 45% higher click through rate compared to URLs that don’t contain a keyword.
+8. URLs that contain terms similar to a keyword have a 45% higher click-through rate compared to URLs that don’t contain a keyword.

-9. Emotional titles may improve your CTR.
-We found that titles with positive or negative sentiment improved CTR by approximately 7%.
+9. Positive titles may improve your CTR.
+We found that titles with a positive sentiment improved CTR by approximately 4%.

-I have detailed data and information of our analysis below.
+I have detailed data and information on our analysis below.

 The initial goal of our study was to establish CTR benchmarks.

 Using our full data set of ~4 million results, we found that the #1 result has the highest CTR (by far).

 We also saw a sharp CTR dropoff starting on the 2nd page of the results.